How do you know if you are getting the BEST water lily?

 A leading American grower and hybridizer of wholesale water lilies would sell 4 versions of the "Attraction" water lily!
 Tricker's has used our past experts to propagate, identify and keep the 'true' variety that has adorned water gardens for decades!
 It is our goal to have our customers enjoy the varieties as they were meant to be enjoyed!
 For example, read about Tricker's red flowered popular water lily Gloriosa from the 1920s, TAP HERE or READ about other water lilies TAP HERE.

 In depth discussion is found in the book 1101 Water Gardening Questions and Answers by Richard Lee.Spreads: Most water lilies will reach typical spreads across the surface of the pond of 2-3 feet when planted into Tricker's aquatic "large" crates.
 However, if planted into an "extra large" crate the water lilies will grow to larger sizes that often become typical of the book descriptions in size.
-There are special "pygmy" water lilies that will spread less than the 2-3 feet.
-These are often selected for tub gardening or for that special place in your water garden pool that needs a water lily in miniature.
+There are special "pygmy" water lilies that can spread less than the 2-3 feet when planted in a smaller container.
+These special water lilies will still grow and bloom.
+These are often selected for tub gardening or for that special place in your water garden pool that needs a smaller coverage water lily.
 Sunlight Requirements: Most water lilies require at least 4-6 hours of sunlight per day.
 However, Trickers Nurseries has developed some varieties that can still bloom and grow with reduced light such as the tropical water lilies Patricia, Independence', 'Janice', 'Blue Bird', 'Panama Pacific' and included are from other hybridizers are varieties such as 'August Koch', and 'Dauben'.
 All of these varieties you will find in Tricker's on line store!
 Not only do the mentioned tropical water lilies require less daily light, but they also are known for growing and blooming long into the fall or autumn when all other water lilies are going dormant.
 Hardy varieties are not known for less sunlight, and typically require full sunlight.
 Blooming Characteristics: It is well known that the tropical water lily will produce far more blooms than the hardy variety.
 The tropical water lilies will typically produce a multitude of flowers all summer long that stand high above the water surface!
 The hardy variety, typically with flowers floating on the surface of the water, will prepare for winter by making a tuber and reduce blooms as fall approaches.
 There are many hardy hybrids that are extremely beautiful and produce a wonderful amount of flowers during the year.
 Tricker's offers collections of water lilies that include both hardy and tropical varieties so that the customer can try both the hardy and tropical varieties to witness for themselves the outstanding characteristics of each.
 Thus, by growing both the hardy and tropical water lilies can result in a full summer of water lily blooms!
 However, it is by far worth the effort to grow tropical water lilies that produce a multitude of blooms and witness the tremendous growth and beauty as our special hybridizers intended!

 Growth Rates: Again, there is no competition to the growth rate of the tropical water lily.
 The tropical water lily will grow rapidly during the summer months.
 Hardy water lilies typically will slow in growth if a summer is very hot.
 The night blooming water lilies are very aggressive and will typically grow into spectacular sights.